MoHampton/100-days-of-Code2/log.md

 **Today's Progress**: SharePoint Designer Training

-**Thoughts** Had fun learing how to build apps with SharePoint Desinger.
-This should minimize making unneccessary code when Microsoft has many out of the box options.
+**Thoughts** Had fun learning how to build apps with SharePoint Designer.
+This should minimize making unnecessary code when Microsoft has many out of the box options.
 I learned how to make contacts, custom lists and calendars.
 I have two more days of class to attend.
 I truly cannot wait for tomorrow!

 ---